CUSTOMER ANALYTICS2025-10-31

 Studies in the past have shown that over 75% of customers were more likely to continue doing business with brands that offered loyalty programs.

-Personalization also has to be at scale, requiring companies to have two intermingling roadmaps – of business and technology.
+Personalization also needs to be scalable, requiring companies to have two interrelated roadmaps—one for business and one for technology.

-Personalization is a “means to an end”; it is to meet your marketing goals, which, in turn, are tied in with your business goals.
+Personalization is a “means to an end”; it is to meet your marketing goals, which, in turn, are tied to your business goals.

 In their jointly-written paper, “Practical Advice For Achieving Personalization At Scale”, Jeriad Zoghby, global head of personalization, Accenture Interactive, and David J. Neff, VP of Consulting, Clearhead (now a part of Accenture Interactive), say, “Rather than pursuing the outdated principle of “right content, right time, right individual,” the core tenets of “personal” experiences are highly achievable through data-driven experience design principles.”

-These experts write that some of their recent findings had shown that consumer expectations were outpacing brands’ efforts to be personal.
+These experts write that some of their recent findings have shown that consumer expectations were outpacing brands’ efforts to be personal.

 Yet, those same consumers were more likely to shop with a brand that treated them in a personal manner.